 “I used to bring my son out here [to the golf course],” Woods told Smith.
 “He’d play, and I couldn’t because I couldn’t swing a golf club…I couldn’t do that for the better part of four years.”

-In the days leading up to the 2018 Masters, Woods called himself a “walking miracle” with how he has been able to make a comeback on the golf course.
+Woods has called himself a “walking miracle” with how he has been able to make a comeback on the golf course.

 “The reason why I say I’m a walking miracle is that I don’t know of anyone who has had a lower back fusion that can swing the club as fast as I can swing it,” Woods told The Guardian.
 “That’s incredible.
 Some guys have said [jokingly]: ‘Yeah, I need to fuse my back so I can hit it harder.’
 No, you don’t want to go through that.
 That’s why I say that.
 It is a miracle.
 I went from a person who really had a hard time getting up, walking around, sitting down, anything, to now swinging the club at 129mph.
 That is a miracle, isn’t it?”